MicrosoftDocs/power-platform/power-virtual-agents/configure-sso.md

     </script>
     ```

 4. Insert the following \<script\> in the \<body\> section.
 Within the `main` method, this adds a conditional to your `store`, with your bot's unique identifier.
-It also generates a unique ID as your `userId` variable which you can use [when rendering the custom canvas].
+It also generates a unique ID as your `userId` variable which is then called as part of `styleOptions`.
+This may cause a duplicate reference to `styleOptions` [when rendering a custom canvas](customize-default-canvas.md) so you may need to combine the references.

 5. Update `<BOT ID>` with your bot's ID.
 You can see your bot's ID by going to the **Channels tab** for the bot you're using, and selecting **Mobile app** on the Power Virtual Agents portal.